-Farwest Nepal hosts several bird habitats which you find listed below.
+Far West Nepal hosts several bird habitats, which you find listed below.
 Most of them are declared as Important Bird Areas by the organization Bird Conservation Nepal (BCN).
-Ranging from jungle and wetlands in the Terai up to the mountainous region, they are definitely the right place for bird lovers.
-Together, they are home to more than 500 bird species!
-Do not forget your Binoculars and look forward to an exciting experience.
+Ranging from jungle and wetlands in the Terai up to the mountainous region, it is definitely the right place for bird lovers.
+More than 500 bird species are living there!

 Birds of Suklaphanta Wildlife Reserve